Genre: Business & Money

 When discussing how to calculate the intrinsic value of a company, Buffett stated, “I’d rather be approximately correct, than exactly wrong.”
 Buffet’s concept of intrinsic value involves conservative estimates based on a company’s balance sheet and future earnings, rather than a mathematical model that comes up with an exact figure.

 He feels these highly technical models give investors a false sense of security in the price they pay, often resulting in not allowing for a proper margin of safety.
-The idea of a margin of safety between a stock’s current price and a conservative estimate of its
+The idea of a margin of safety between a stock’s current price and a conservative estimate of its worth is a world-renowned principle made famous by Ben Graham.

 3. OPM, OTHER PEOPLE’S MONEY